Registering a motor vehicle in Iowa

 Looking for interstate registration for commercial vehicles?

-Iowa law requires you to register your motor vehicle with the county treasurer's office in your county within 30 days from the date you establish residency.
-Iowa registration is required even though your license plates may still be valid in another state.
+Iowa law requires you to title and register your motor vehicle with the county treasurer’s office in your county, or an Iowa county contiguous (bordering) your county, within 30 days from the date you establish residency.
+Iowa registration is required, even though your license plates may still be valid in another state.

 The following documents are required to be surrendered to the county treasurer's office: